ZWhuang666/MIAS-LCEC/README.md

   <img src="assets/cover.png?raw=true" width="99.1%" />
 </p>

-# Zvision (Versatile LiDAR-Camera Calibration toolbox)
+# LCVision (Versatile LiDAR-Camera Calibration toolbox)
 Zhiwei Huang proposed a novel LiDAR-camera extrinsic calibration framework based on large vision modal and invented a cross-modal mask matching algorithm;

-:pushpin: Online,Target-Free LiDAR-Camera Extrinsic Calibration via Cross-Modal Mask Matching, available at [arXiv](https://arxiv.org/abs/2404.18083).
+:pushpin: Online, Target-Free LiDAR-Camera Extrinsic Calibration via Cross-Modal Mask Matching, available at [arXiv](https://arxiv.org/abs/2404.18083).

 :grapes: Toolbox versions
-* **2024/07/1**: Zvision has been developed by Zhiwei Huang @Tongji University.
+* **2024/07/1**: LCVision has been developed by Zhiwei Huang @Tongji University.

-:star: **What can Zvision do?** Zvision is a versatile calibration toolbox, .
+:star: **What can LCVision do?** LCVision is a versatile calibration toolbox, .

 :star: **How to Adapt from SAM to MobileSAM?** Since MobileSAM keeps exactly the same pipeline as the original SAM, we inherit pre-processing, post-processing, and all other interfaces from the original SAM.
 Therefore, by assuming everything is exactly the same except for a smaller image encoder, those who use the original SAM for their projects can **adapt to MobileSAM with almost zero effort**.